Health Wellness Certification

 Eva is the former owner/partner of a large family practice in Eugene, Oregon where she currently resides with her husband.
 She recently served as the Clinical Director and medical provider for one of the largest employer-based healthcare companies in the country.
 Prior to her nursing career, she spent several years in the banking and mortgage industry overseeing multimillion-dollar business loan portfolios, also serving as Operations Manager for the construction lending division of a large East Coast bank.

 In her free time, she enjoys writing, gardening, and enjoying the beauty and many outdoor offerings of the Pacific Northwest.
-Eva’s website is 3springscoaching.com
+Eva’s website is 3springscoaching.com.

 Lesli Smith, CMC, NBC-HWC, PCC